 The goal of a fecal examination is to identify and treat any gastrointestinal infections which may be affecting your pet's health, and in some cases the health of your family as well.
 Fecals let your vet determine if your pet has intestinal parasites like roundworms or hookworms.

-Parasites not only make your pet uncomfortable, they can lead to more serious conditions as well.
+Parasites not only make your pet uncomfortable, but they can also lead to more serious conditions as well.
 Some may even be transmitted from pets to people.

 Since these parasites live in your pet’s gastrointestinal tract, they are often hidden from view.
 The only way to detect them is with a fecal exam.

-Annual fecal examines should be a vital part of every pet's routine wellness exam.
+Annual fecal examinations should be a vital part of every pet's routine wellness exam.

 - ECG / EKG